BlueTufa/bluetufa/README.md

 # Dan White
 Engineering manager and software engineer with a focus on backend development, DevOps, information security, and machine learning (AI/ML) running within cloud infrastructure.
-A typical operating envionment is a global, multi-tenant cloud architecture operating under multiple regulatory requirements including SOC2, HIPAA, HITRUST, FDA SaMD, and GDPR.
+A typical operating envionment is a global, multi-tenant cloud architecture operating under multiple regulatory requirements such as SOC2, HIPAA, HITRUST, FDA SaMD, and GDPR.

 Owner and Principal, Blue Tufa LLC.